Charred aubergine flesh with bittersweet cumin, tangy tahini, citrus lemon juice, garlic, bitter parsley and touch of cayenne pepper; Baba Ganoush.

 - When you’ve just put the wash on and gazing at the sun outside and a quick pick me up before you venture out

-- When you’ve returned from a vigorous afternoon at the gym and relatively simple dish is needed before you dress up for an evening out on the town
+- When you’ve returned from a vigorous afternoon at the gym.
+And, after such an intense work, all but a relatively simple dish is needed.
+All just before you dress up for an evening out on the town

-Baba Ganoush was inspired when eating meze in a quaint restaurant in the cobbled stones in Mykonos with an ex-beau.
+I was inspired to make Baba Ganoush following eating meze in a quaint restaurant in the cobbled stones in Mykonos with an ex-beau.

-Baba Ganoush began is story as an Arabic dish with mashed aubergine and sesame seed paste.
+Baba Ganoush began its story as an Arabic dish with mashed aubergine and sesame seed paste.
 Today, it’s a popular dish served in the Mediterranean as a meze.

 Aubergines are a member of the night shade family.
 It’s actually a fruit berry but used as a vegetable in cuisine.
 It is native to Southeast Asia.